huseyin-karaca/graph-enhanced-dbd/README.md

 # CS 588 Term Project: Duplicate Bug Report Detection

 ####  As part of the course project, we worked hard to complete the proposed task and performed comprehensive set of experiments.
 There are lots of ascepts of the project to improve and produce valuable results.
-Here is the link to check how intense our dedication for the project was: We share the replication package but we also provide the results and checkpoints that we presented both in presentation and paper.
+Here is the link to check how intense our dedication for the project was.
+We share the replication package but we also provide the results and checkpoints that we presented both in presentation and paper.
 Each python and csv file in the repo is employed in a task.

 https://drive.google.com/drive/folders/1AX1-1KC_cgwCqo-A4ecfxoHQWVfm-yV1?usp=sharing